 Pictured Rocks National Lakeshore: Michigan's Pictured Rocks along the Hiawatha Water Trail serve up a 15-mile-long swath of 200-foot-high, 500-million-year-old lakeside cliffs painted a variety of pastels by seeping water.
 The view doesn't get any better than from the cockpit of a kayak.
 For extended stays, access it from one of five put-ins that have seven backcountry campsites along the 40-mile water trail.

-St. Croix National Scenic Riverway: Make fresh blueberry pancakes every morning along Maine’s St. Croix and Namekagon rivers, which together serve up 255 miles of prime wilderness canoeing, accessed from a variety of put-ins and take-outs.
+St. Croix National Scenic Riverway: Make fresh blueberry pancakes every morning along the St. Croix and Namekagon rivers in eastern Minnesota and northwestern Wisconsin.
+Together these rivers serve up 255 miles of prime wilderness canoeing, accessed from a variety of put-ins and take-outs.

 Yellowstone National Park: While Teton National Park to the south offers Jackson and Jenny lakes, Yellowstone offers its own paddling options on Lewis, Shoshone and Yellowstone lakes.
 Hint: get your paddle out of the way early as high winds often whip up in the afternoons.